empathyco/academy-winter-batch-2022/blog/data/Analytical Slang Week One.md

 ****

 ## Exercise

-(Autonomos work)
-< 1.
-Define a funnel for the empathy search process. \n 2.
-Select a web site you like and try to define goals and KPIs for it. \n 3.
-Check some webs and try to find and see the analytics hits.>
+1. Define a funnel for the empathy search process.
+2. Select a web site you like and try to define goals and KPIs for it.
+3. Check some webs and try to find and see the analytics hits.